TheDoubleMix/mkw-challenge-bot/README.md

 ## Discord Bot Permissions

-When inviting the bot, enable these
+When inviting the bot, enable these in the discord developer portal.

 ### OAuth2 Scopes: